 |Our Cash Flow Tool allows you to map out payments from a single XTB or a portfolio of up to 10 XTBs.

-Alternatively, select one of our XTB Starter Packs and let us do the work of selecting for you.
+Alternatively, select one of our XTB Starter Portfolios and let us do the work of selecting for you.

 A bond with a $100 face value and a 5% coupon, paid semi-annually will provide two payments of $2.50 each year.